yale-mgt-656/mgt656-madlibs/README.md

       </body>
     </html>
     ```
   You may notice that there are weird `{{...}}` everywhere in the example HTML codes.
 This stuff is super important!
 It tells our little node app that we need a(n) adjective/verb/adverb/noun at a certain place.
 When you write your own stories, make sure to do the same!
 For example, to denote an adjective, used `{{adjectives.get()}}`.
 The others follow the same style!

 * The adjective, noun, and verb groups should work on their files.
 Each group here will have a number as well!
 Adjective, noun, and verb file should be put in their respective folders.
 For example, verbs should be put in `/pos/verbs/verbs-i.js` where **i** is a placeholder for your group number.

+  Examples of verbs, adjectives, etc files are found in the corresponding `starter.js` file in the folder in `/pos`. **Don't change these example files!.** Instead, make a new file.

+    ```javascript
+    module.exports.adjectives = [
+      Insert Words Here.
+    ];
+    ```
+  Notice that there is a very specific structure when listing the words in this file.
+Our node app waits to grab the array of words that is exported from this file.
+Therefore, don't forget the `module.exports.adjectives = ...`!

+## Have Fun and Ask Questions!

 ## How to install (Not Necessarily)